|

 ■ New ASM command-line utility (ASMCMD) commands and options

-ASMCMD allows ASM disk identification, disk bad block repair, and backup and
+ASMCMD allows ASM disk identification, disk bad block repair, and backup and restore operations in your ASM environment for faster recovery.

 ■ ASM fast rebalance